 Identity Does Not Rewrite History

 History degrades when identity is allowed to reinterpret facts.
-Reputation, confidence, or narrative pressure often attempts to revise records, soften outcomes, or relabel past decisions.
-This corrodes truth and accountability.
+Reputation or narrative pressure often attempts to revise records or relabel past decisions.

 This directive preserves historical integrity against identity-driven revision.